Nicolas Cage: Relationships and family

-Political and religious views
+Political views and religious beliefs

 Cage grew up in a family of Catholic background, but does not talk about religion publicly and refuses to answer religion-connected questions in his interviews.
-When asked about the film Knowing being a religion-themed film or not, Cage replied, "Any of my personal beliefs or opinions runs the risk of impinging on your own relationship with the movie.
-I feel movies are best left enigmatic, left raising more questions than answers.
-I don't want to ever preach.
-So [whatever you get] from the movie [is] far more interesting than [anything] I could ever offer."
+When asked about whether he could relate to his character's lack of religious belief in Knowing, Cage replied, "You know, any of my personal beliefs or opinions run the risk of impinging on your own relationship with the movie.
+I think movies are best left enigmatic.
+Left raising more questions than answers.
+I don't want to ever preach, so that's what you get from a movie; that's far more interesting than anything I could offer."

-During his visit to University of California, Santa Cruz he stated that he is not a politically active actor and that he can do it in his work as he learned "more about nuclear power from the movie The China Syndrome".
+During his visit to University of California, Santa Cruz, he stated that he is not a politically active actor and that he can do it in his work as he learned "more about nuclear power from the movie The China Syndrome."
 Cage endorsed Andrew Yang for president during the 2020 election.

 At one point in his life, Cage had decided that he wanted to develop the philosophical aspect of his nature, and he went on a quest to find the Holy Grail.
 Cage traveled to England to look for it, but also looked at some areas of the United States.

 Charitable activities

 Cage has been called one of the most generous stars in Hollywood.
 He donated $2 million to Amnesty International for them to use to offer rehabilitation shelters, medical services and psychological and reintegration services to some of the 300,000 children forced to fight in conflicts across the world.
 He has also donated $1 million to the victims of Hurricane Katrina.
 He became the first artist to support ArtWorks, an artist engagement program to raise awareness of fundamental rights at work, including freedom from slavery and from child labor.
+During 2023, while filming The Surfer in Western Australia, Cage personally phoned in an AU$5,000 donation to the Channel Seven Perth Telethon.

-Cage has also been honored with a Humanitarian award from United Nations for his works and appointed as a UN ambassador for Global Justice in 2009 and again in 2013.
-He led a campaign around the film Lord of War to raise awareness about international arms control, supported "Heal the Bay," the United Negro College Fund efforts, and the Royal United Hospital's Forever Friends Appeal to build intensive care units for babies.
+Cage has also been honored with a Humanitarian award from the United Nations for his works and appointed as a UN ambassador for Global Justice in 2009 and again in 2013.
+He led a campaign around the film Lord of War to raise awareness about international arms control, supported "Heal the Bay", the United Negro College Fund efforts, and the Royal United Hospital's Forever Friends Appeal to build intensive care units for babies.

+Interests

+Cage, an avid comic book fan, auctioned a collection of 400 vintage comics through Heritage Auctions for over $1.6 million in 2002.
+In 2007, he created a comic book with his son Weston, called Voodoo Child, which was published by Virgin Comics.
+Cage is a fan and collector of painter and underground comic artist Robert Williams.
+He has written introductions for Juxtapoz magazine and purchased the painting Death on the Boards.